 The increased risk to pregnant women from a BAME background, those who are over the age of 35, those with a BMI of 30 or above, and those women who have pre-existing medical problems, such as high blood pressure and diabetes, will mean that your maternity team may offer you additional appointments, or refer you to a doctor or specialist clinic should there be any concerns about your or your baby’s health.

 This will be discussed and planned with you by your community midwife or maternity team through a risk assessment, and personalised antenatal and postnatal care plan.

 The recommendation to all pregnant women remains that you should seek medical advice as early as possible if you have any questions or concerns about your or your baby’s health.
 Your maternity team is there for you and you will receive safe, personalised and respectful care.

-Q. What is the advice for women from a Black, Asian or minority ethnic background?
+Q. What is the from a Black, Asian or minority ethnic background?

 Women from Black, Asian and minority ethnic (BAME) backgrounds are at higher risk of becoming seriously unwell and being admitted to hospital so it’s important that if you feel your symptoms are worsening or if you are not getting better, you should seek medical help.